Data Rescue Review

 When the scan is complete, you will be presented with a list of files that Data Rescue 6 has found on the drive.
 These are the files that can be recovered.

-Going through the list, you can click the files and use the Preview function to see if the file is in a functioning state.
+To preview a file, you’ll need to click the Preview button.
 You can also use the Search function to look for specific files.

 Plans & Pricing

-Prosoft allows users to trial Data Rescue 6 by offering free scans to discover lost or deleted files.
-However, file recovery will be charged under either a Standard or Professional license.
+Prosoft allows users to trial Data Rescue 6, you can scan for lost or deleted files and even recover up to 1GB (only if you’re a new user).
+Anything more than free data limit and file recovery will be charged under either a Standard or Professional license.

-With the Standard license, you have the option of scanning your drive for recoverable files.
-This gives you somewhat of a hands-on demo before paying.
-After the scan has finished, you only have to pay for the files that you want to recover, starting from $19 for a single file recovery.
-This pay-as-you-go method is great for those who may use the software only on occasion, but could drive up quite the price if used regularly.
+With the Standard license, you also have the option to scan your drive and only pay for the files you want to recover, starting from $19 for a single file.
+This pay-as-you-go method is great for those who may use the software only on occasion, but in our opinion, $19 for one file feels too pricey.
+If you plan to recover multiple files or use the tool regularly, the cost could drive up quite the sum.

 License version